signalfx/integrations/collectd-vmem/README.md

 ### LICENSE

-License for this plugin can be found [in the header of the plugin](https://github.com/signalfx/collectd/blob/master/src/vmem.c)
+License for this plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd/blob/master/src/vmem.c">in the header of the plugin</a>